Downlink/test/Readme.md

 Stop your node process using *ctrl-c*.
 Check and verify your package.json if it was properly configured.

-If the configuration is correct, you can now run your node process using *npm start*.
+If the configuration is correct, you can now run your node process using *npm start* command.
 ```js
 $ npm start
 ```